anupphayal/Lagrange/menu/network.md

 ***
-## Network of Non-profit organizations in Wilmington Area
+## Networks of Non-profit organizations in Wilmington Area
 (Please wait for the figure to show up; use scroll to zoom)

 [//]:<ol reversed>